 However, the diet does recommend healthier eating for extra weight loss and health reasons.

-Portions sizes should be moderate but adequate.
-Foods choices should focus on healthy options with the occasional indulgence.
+Portion sizes should be moderate but adequate.
+Food choices should focus on healthy options with the occasional indulgence.

 Overall, this diet allows you to eat the foods you love.
 It feels less restrictive and can be helpful for that reason.
 For the week you should still see a reduction in calories due to the two fast days.